Law Enforcement Support Office: Limitations

 In October 2014, the DLA Disposition Services first released information about the equipment distribution by county, in the wake of public scrutiny following reports that the Ferguson Police Department used materiel acquired from the 1033 Program during the Ferguson unrest.
 Federal records on the movement of military equipment to police were released to the public on 21 November 2014.

 In May 2015, President Barack Obama signed Executive Order 13688, limiting and prohibiting the transfer of certain types of weapons and equipment to law enforcement agencies through the 1033 Program, including large-caliber weaponry, tracked armored vehicles, grenade launchers, and camouflage.

 On 28 August 2017, President Donald Trump rolled back Executive Order 13688, effective immediately.
 Attorney General Jeff Sessions announced the move at the Fraternal Order of Police (FOP) convention in Nashville, Tennessee, and said the president would do so by executive order.

+On 25 May 2022, President Joe Biden issued Executive Order 14074, addressing police reform.
+Section 12 prohibited or limited to specific uses the transfer of a number of military items, including firearms of .50 caliber or greater, silencers, bayonets, vehicles without a commercial application, explosives, weaponized drones, and long-range acoustic devices.
+The order also increased application and certification requirements for law enforcement agencies seeking materiel.
+Section 12 applied to the 1033 Program and other federal equipment transfer programs.